 La Viña de Bacco is located on Real de Guadalupe walking street and its doors are open from 1:00 pm till late every day of the week.
 You can also enjoy live music on most nights typically kicking off around 7:00 pm.

-It’s one of the best things to do in San Cristobal de las Casas, in my opinion, and definitely not to be missed!
+It’s one of the top things to do in San Cristobal de las Casas, in my opinion, and definitely not to be missed!

 #3 BUY SOUVENIRS AT THE ARTISAN MARKETS

-Strolling through the Artisan Markets is one of the best things to do in San Cristobal during your visit.
-You could easily spend a few hours at the Artisan Markets, shopping for souvenirs or purchasing a gift to send back home to your family and friends.
+Strolling through the Artisan Markets is one of the best things to do during your visit.
+You could easily spend a few hours at the Artisan Markets, shopping for souvenirs, or purchasing a gift to send back home to your family and friends.